aqeeladil/docker-fundam/README.md

 ## Docker

+- Docker is an open-source containerization platform.
+- It is used to manage the lifecycle of a container.
+- It enables developers to package applications into containers.
+- I use docker to build docker images, wtite docker files, run docker containers, push them to registeries, etc.
 - Docker allows you to have an absolutely sealed, air-tight container.
 And these containers are the absolute heart of docker.
 - These containers wrap up your entire code and these are absolutely portable.
 This means where ever you put these containers it will work exactly the same as it works on your local machine.
 - Docker also allows you to have social containers.
 This means you can publish these containers onto a social platform (Docker-Hub).